• Skip to main content

 Instructions

-1. Crepes: In the blender, place the milk, eggs, flour, sugar, and salt, blend for a few seconds until everything is mixed.
-Add the melted butter with the machine running on slow and blend until smooth.
+1. Crepes: In the blender, place the milk, eggs, flour, sugar, and salt, and blend for a few seconds until everything is mixed.
+Add the melted butter with the machine running slowly and blend until smooth.
 Transfer to a bowl and refrigerate for at least 1 hour or overnight.

 Batter for crepes